 In Argentina, Canada is represented by the Embassy of Canada in Buenos Aires, and also maintains a Visa Application Centre to facilitate visa applications for residents of Argentina.
-In Canada, Argentina is represented in Canada by the Embassy of the Argentine Republic in Ottawa, and also maintains consulates in Montreal and Toronto.
+In Canada, Argentina is represented by the Embassy of the Argentine Republic in Ottawa, and also maintains consulates in Toronto and Montreal.

-Argentina is an important partner for Canada in the context of our engagement in the Americas, which is focused on: increasing economic opportunity, strengthening security and institutions and fostering lasting relations.
-Argentina is the second-largest economy in South America and an influential and valuable interlocutor on hemispheric matters.
+Argentina is an important partner for Canada in the context of our Strategy for Engagement in the Americas, which seeks to advance three goals: increasing mutual economic opportunity; strengthening security and institutions; and fostering lasting relationships.
+Panorama, a web-based mapping tool, showcases Canadian programming investments in the Americas.

 The International Development Research Centre (IDRC) supports research in Argentina to promote growth and development.
-Argentine researchers are focusing on issues such as labour markets and youth employment, MERCOSUR trade and integration issues, alternatives to tobacco farming, and the country’s efforts to help strengthen democracy and rebuild in Haiti.
+Argentine researchers are focusing on issues such as labour markets, female and youth employment, MERCOSUR trade and integration issues, alternatives to tobacco farming, and the country’s efforts to help strengthen democracy and rebuild in Haiti.
 Since 1972, the IDRC has supported 191 activities in Argentina worth a total of $47 million.

 Numerous links exist between indigenous communities and associations in Canada and Argentina.
 Indigenous leaders of Argentina have welcomed official delegations from Canada to exchange views and experiences.
 In 2012, the City of Buenos Aires erected a new totem pole in Canada Plaza to replace the historic totem which stood in the Plaza from 1964 until it was retired in 2008.
-The totem pole is a tribute to the rich indigenous heritage of Canada and that of Argentina, and serves as a tangible cultural bridge between the countries of the Americas through an indigenous world view.
+The totem pole is a tribute to the rich indigenous heritages of Canada and that of Argentina, and serves as a tangible cultural bridge between the countries of the Americas through an indigenous world view.

 The Argentine Association of Canadian Studies (ASAEC) sustains 7 centres across the country.
 Its members include prominent academic and research experts in an across-the board selection of domains, many of them also active political practitioners or members of civil society institutions.
-It also includes Canadian academic fellows, alumni and prominent institutions and individuals who wish to develop projects in connection with Canada.
+It also includes former Canadian academic fellows, alumni and prominent institutions and individuals who wish to develop projects in connection with Canada.
 This network was created in 1990.

-The Emerging Leaders in the Americas Program (ELAP), announced by Prime Minister Stephen Harper at the Summit of the Americas in 2009 provides short term scholarship opportunities for students from Latin America and the Caribbean, including Argentina, to study or conduct research in Canada.
+The Emerging Leaders in the Americas Program (ELAP), announced by Prime Minister Stephen Harper at the Summit of the Americas in 2009, provides short term scholarship opportunities for students from Latin America and the Caribbean, including Argentina, to study or conduct research in Canada.
 The program is predicated on Canadian and Argentine institutional linkages which facilitate the creation of scholarship opportunities.
 These academic agreements help foster research collaborations and student exchanges.
 Since 2009, 139 Argentine students have participated in exchange opportunities for study or research at the college, undergraduate and graduate level.
 In addition to the ELAP scholarships, Argentine students are also encouraged to apply for other Canadian awards open to all international students including the prestigious Vanier Canada Graduate Scholarships and the Banting Postdoctoral Fellowships.
 In 2010-2011, one Argentine student was awarded the Vanier Canada Graduate Scholarship to assist with his 3 year Ph.D. program.
 There are currently more than 50 active agreements between Canadian and Argentine universities, covering a wide range of disciplines, and which include both faculty and student exchanges.

 *If you require a plug-in or third-party software to view this file, please visit the alternative formats section of our help page.